Is Acrylic Paint Toxic

 Cadmium Paint

-Cadmium is a heavy metal often used as a pigment in paints to achieve vibrant colors.
+Cadmium is a heavy metal often used as a paint pigment to achieve vibrant colors.
 However, cadmium compounds can be highly toxic, particularly if ingested or inhaled in dust.
 Artists should be cautious when using cadmium paints.
 They should wear gloves and a mask to prevent contact and inhalation.

 Chemicals in Paint